-502.21.1 THERAPEUTIC BEHAVIORAL SERVICES - DEVELOPMENT
+502.21.1 Therapeutic Behavioral Services - Development

+Procedure Code: H2019 HO

+Service Unit: 15 minutes

-Procedure Code:H2019HOService Unit:15 minutesService Limits:All units must be prior authorizedPrior Authorization:Refer to Utilization Management Guidelines.
+Service Limits: All units must be prior authorized

 Staff Credentials: The Behavior Management Specialist must be an individual with a minimum education at the Master's level in psychology, psychiatry, education, social work or counseling This individual's training must have include successful completion of course work or training in the techniques of applied behavior analysis.
 The Behavior Management Specialist is responsible for all aspects of Behavior Management Services provided by Behavior Management Assistants and must sign all documentation of those services.